Mini Oatmeal Cream Pie Cookie Cups

 a batch of mini oatmeal cream pie cookie cups in a pile

 I promised you the mini version of Oatmeal Cream Pie Cookie Cups and here it is!
-This bite-size version might be even better than the original recipe because these mini cookie cups are easier to eat (especially for children).
+This bite-sized version might be even better than the original recipe because these mini cookie cups are easier to eat (especially for children).
 The delicious flavors of an oatmeal cream pie easily made in a mini muffin pan.
 I hope you like them!

 This post contains affiliate links.
 Please see affiliate disclaimer here.